 How we find God (and access the Spirit of God) is what I have been exploring with a four part series, of which this is the last segment.

 Understanding who God is and who we are, involves letting go of self and embracing God as He is.
 Jesus said, unless a seed falls into the ground and dies it remains alone; but if it dies, it bears much fruit.
 The seed is us.
 Dying means letting go of self and submitting to God who made us, and the fruit is the life of God (His Holy Spirit) in us, renewing and regenerating us.

 We are just seeds.
 We are tightly packed into the shell of ourselves.
 We need to allow ourselves to be buried, to die to our own wants and will, so that we might be born again, born from above, born of the Spirit of God (to become who we were meant to be)!

 When we die to ourselves, when allow ourselves to be buried deep in Christ, we sprout and grow and become the tree, the person we were meant to be.

 Jesus said “I am the way the truth and the life”.
 Jesus said “I am the light of the world”; “I am the Living Water”; and “I am the Bread of Life.
 Jesus is the light and the water and the food that we need to grow.
 Jesus is everything that we need to grow into the person God created us to be.

-When we die to ourselves, and allow Jesus to be our Lord and Savior, giving our lives as a sacrifice to Him, He takes up His dwelling within us and we are born again.
+When we die to ourselves, and allow Jesus to be our Lord and Savior, giving our lives as a sacrifice to Him, the Spirit (the third Person of the Triune God) takes up His dwelling within us and we are born again.
 We give up ourselves and receive newness of life!
 In this newness of life, we become the children of God, heirs to all that He is and has.

 We give up our lives, but we gain everything we could ever want!